-Upon consummation of this offering, we will have 37,190,187 shares of our common stock outstanding (or 38,052,687 shares, if the underwriters exercise their option to purchase additional shares in full).
+Upon consummation of this offering, we will have shares of our common stock outstanding (or shares, if the underwriters exercise their option to purchase additional shares in full).
 Of these shares, all shares sold in this offering will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our affiliates may generally only be sold in compliance with Rule 144, which is described below.
-Of the remaining outstanding shares, 31,440,187 shares will be deemed "restricted securities" under the Securities Act.
+Of the remaining outstanding shares, shares will be deemed "restricted securities" under the Securities Act.

-Lock-Up and Market Standoff Agreements
+Lock-Up Agreements

-In connection with this offering, we, each of our directors and executive officers, as well as substantially all of our other security holders, will enter into lock-up agreements described under "Underwriting" that restrict the sale of our securities for up to 180 days after the date of this prospectus, subject to earlier termination as described below, without the prior written consent of Goldman Sachs & Co.
-LLC and BofA Securities, Inc. on behalf of the underwriters, subject to certain exceptions.
+In connection with this offering, we, each of our directors, executive officers and the selling stockholders, as well as substantially all of our other securityholders, will enter into lock-up agreements described under "Underwriting" that restrict the sale of our securities for up to 180 days after the date of this prospectus without the prior written consent of Goldman Sachs & Co.
+LLC on behalf of the underwriters, subject to certain exceptions.